zammo-ai/Zammo-Voice-Only-Web-Bot-Sample/README.md

 ## Important Note

-To understand (or use) this sample, you need to be familiar with [Zammo](https://zammo.ai/) (and ideally have an instance provisioned).
+To understand (or use) this sample, you'll need to be familiar with [Zammo](https://zammo.ai/) (and preferably have an instance provisioned).

-If this is not the case and you are interested in learning more, you can contact the Zammo team by using the form at the bottom of this [web page](https://zammo.ai/).
+If this is not the case and you are interested in learning more, you can contact the Zammo team using the form at the bottom of this [web page](https://zammo.ai/).

 ## Description